Case Study: The Ergonomic Weaving Bench

 This project began in 2003, with Mayan women in Guatemala who had been looking for ways to weave without the pain and fatigue that result from kneeling for long periods of time.
 In 2012, the project was left successfully in the hands of the local people.

 The Maya people's search for a healthier way to continue using the traditional backstrap loom connects with their history of creativity and innovation.
 It has been a joy to work closely with them on a project so significant to their culture.

 The ergonomic weaving bench...

 In 2007 I founded the nonprofit organization Synergo Arts.
 Through its closure at the end of 2012, Synergo Arts served as the education, consulting and design resource for the ergonomic weaving bench, to maximize the health, income, creativity, performance, productivity and craft quality of communities of backstrap weavers around the world.

-The educational resources developed by Synergo Arts for making and using the bench are now permanently available on the Internet Archive, where they can be downloaded for free, as PDF and MP4 files in English and Spanish.
+The educational resources developed by Synergo Arts for making and using the bench are available to the public on the Internet Archive, where they can be downloaded for free as PDF and MP4 files in English and Spanish.